 Buena Vista Lagoon Ecological Reserve

-You can spot brown pelicans, barn owls, red-shouldered hawks, and other feathered wildlife at this roughly 200-acre freshwater wetland located between Carlsbad and Oceanside.
+Spot brown pelicans, barn owls, red-shouldered hawks, and other feathered wildlife at this roughly 200-acre freshwater wetland located between Carlsbad and Oceanside.
 The Buena Vista Audubon Society offers monthly bird-watching walks.
-2202 S. Coast Highway.
-(760) 439-2473.

 Artists' cooperative The Rising Company's spacious retail area. | Photo by Shelly Waldman